In just over a month our gorgeous LP will be 2. I have no idea where that time has gone!

 This is the first letter I have ever written to you, but it will be the first of many.

 You have now been in our lives for a year, and what a year it has been!
 It has been the happiest year of my life but also one of the hardest.
-I had always wanted children, but until you arrived I didn’t realise how much of an Athena-shaped hole there had been in my life.
+I had always wanted children, but until you arrived I didn’t realise how much of an LP-shaped hole there had been in my life.
 I didn’t realise what life had been lacking – Your Daddy and I love eachother very much, and had a lovely life, but you have really made things whole.
 You make everything so worthwhile, and we now do everything with you in mind.
 We love having you in our lives and find it hard to remember a time without you being here.

 The first months of your life were hard.
 Not physically hard, just exhausting!
 You needed feeding every 2-3 hours all day and night and would need winding for ages in between, and rocking and cuddling until you fell asleep.
 Gradually the time between feeds has got longer and at 10 months you stopped feeding at night, and started sleeping through!
 Although as your teeth have come through that has been thrown up in the air!
 You have your two top and two bottom front teeth now and hopefully you’ll sleep through the night for a while until the next teeth come through!

 Every day you amaze us!
 You are such a clever little thing!
 You have learnt so much this year – rolling, sitting up by yourself, crawling – commando crawling at first and more recently properly crawling, pulling yourself up onto your knees and this week you have learnt to pull yourself into a standing position.
 You are developing perfectly and it is great to watch!